 No products found.The Roomba 960 was released a few months AFTER the 980, but at a lower price point.
 Essentially, the 960 is identical to the Roomba 880 BUT it has WiFi capability (just like the 980).
 This is a great option if the WiFi feature is the most important thing you want.
 Basically, it has the 880 specs + WiFi/App control, at midpoint price between the 880 and 980.
 You can read more about my thoughts on it or check out this listing for the latest prices.

 Thinking Cleaner Faceplate

 Who is this a good option for?
 1) Existing owners of a 500 or 600 series Roomba.
-2) Prospective buyers who want WiFi capability, but can’t afford/don’t want to spend $899 on the 980.
-For example, buying a new Roomba 650 and Thinking Cleaner Faceplate will run you no more than $500 total.
+2) Prospective buyers who want WiFi capability, but can’t afford/don’t want to spend a hefty amount on the 980.
+For example, buying a new Roomba 650 and Thinking Cleaner Faceplate will run you no more than a fair price for both.

 I’ll caveat by saying that 1) it’s still “laggy” 2) reduces average run-time by about 10-15% and 3) it’s not native to iRobot (third party app).
 Thinking Cleaner is working on a new faceplate for the 700/800 series, but as of yet it only exists as a Kickstarter project here.

 As I mentioned previously, the long rumored Dyson Eye is officially under development.
 Who knows when it will be released.
 They still haven’t discussed release dates, but at this stage it will be unlikely to hit before the 2015 Holiday season.
 The new features on the Roomba 980 may actually cause them to delay release until they can match the core features.